Accounting Schools in Delaware

 - Complete the AICPA ethics course and exam.

-1. Complete a 150 semester hour educational program of acceptable coursework in accounting.
+1. Complete 150 semester hours of college-level education including a concentration in accounting.

-CPA candidates in Delaware must have completed at least 150 semester hours of college education and hold a bachelor’s and/or master’s degree with a concentration in accounting, consisting of at least 24 semester hours in subjects such as:
+CPA candidates in Delaware must have completed 150 semester hours of college education including at least a bachelor’s degree with a concentration in accounting, which must consist of at least 24 total semester hours in the following subjects:

 - Accounting information systems

-The accounting concentration must include courses in financial accounting and reporting, auditing and attestation, and taxation.
-The Delaware Board of Accountancy does not recognize courses in banking, computer science, economics, finance, insurance, management or marketing as meeting the 24 semester hour accounting requirement, though these courses may be counted in the 150 semester hour total requirement.
+The Board does not recognize courses in banking, computer science, economics, finance, insurance, management, or marketing as part of an accounting concentration, though these courses may be counted towards the total 150-semester hour requirement.

 2. Earn the required hours of experience.

-All CPA candidates must complete at least one year of qualifying experience prior to licensure.
-This experience may be gained working in government, industry, academia, or public practice, but in all cases must be supervised and verified by a currently licensed CPA.
-The experience must be completed within the ten years previous to applying for a CPA license.
+All CPA candidates must complete at least one year of qualifying experience using skills in accounting, attest, compilation, consulting, financial advisory, management advisory, or tax, following the completion of the education requirement.
+One year of experience equals 2,000 hours of full- or part-time employment.
+Candidates must complete this requirement within a period of three calendar years.
+Experience may be gained working in government, industry, academia, or public practice, but in all cases must be supervised and verified by a currently-licensed CPA.

 3. Pass the Uniform CPA Examination.